 The holidays are here and we are busy decorating, crafting and creating delicious treats!
 Our lights are up and I’ve made quite a few batches of these amazing peanut butter buckeye balls to give out to family and friends.
 These chocolate covered peanut butter balls are a classic holiday treat that I make every year.
 They’re a great project to do with the kids, my kids call it “peanut butter play doh” which is actually pretty accurate!

-Ingredients for Buckeye Balls
+Ingredients For Buckeye Balls

-This recipe is made with peanut butter, butter, powdered sugar, chocolate, sprinkles and shortening.
+To make these buckeye balls you will need creamy peanut butter, butter, powdered sugar, chocolate, sprinkles and shortening.

-Tips and Tricks for Buckeye Balls
+Tips For The Perfect Buckeye Balls

-- The traditional way to do buckeye balls is to dip them in semisweet chocolate.
+- The traditional way to do buckeye candies is to dip them in semisweet chocolate.
 I decided to mix things up a bit, and dipped half my balls in semisweet chocolate and the other half in white chocolate and holiday sprinkles.

 - You can use whatever type of sprinkles you like.
 It’s fun to switch out the sprinkle colors to match whatever occasion you’re celebrating.
 Or you can leave off the sprinkles altogether, there are so many ways to decorate buckeye balls!